-Transitioning from physician to medical writer is exciting.
+Transitioning from physician to medical writer (or pharmacist to medical writer) is exciting.
 No doubt you have already started this journey with things like networking, reading ‘how-to’ blogs or signing up for some medical writing courses to help develop your skills.

 Skills development is a foundation stone to becoming a physician medical writer.
 You can’t write without skills – and you do need to add on writing skills to your base of scientific, health or medical knowledge.
 But skills alone may not always be enough to completely transition from health professional to medical writer.

 Transitioning to a new writing career also takes courage, persistence and a willingness to see the world in a very different way.
 Medical writing for doctors is a personal development process I call coaching your inner writer.
 It’s this type of personal work that can really add power (and magic) to your professional development.
 And it’s a whole different story to developing your skills.

 Becoming a physician writer – thinking beyond medical skills

 As a physician medical writer, you’ll need to consider the differences between writing and science.
 Writing is, at heart, expansive and creative.
 Simply placing words one after the other can result in complex mental pictures to help us make sense of the world in a holistic way.

 On the other hand, science is deductive and reductionist and approaches truth by breaking the world into smaller and smaller bits that we can measure and describe.
 These are two very legitimate but different mindsets for seeing the world.
 And, they don’t always sit easily with each other.

 So, if you come from a science or health background you will be used to operating within a hierarchy.
 You may be used to looking to externally imposed rules and procedures to tell you if you are doing things the right way.